clemenko/dc18_supply_chain/readme.md

 	=========================================================================================================
 	```

-4. Now navigate to http://$DOCS_URL:8080 and start the setup of Jenkins and enter the password.
+4. Now navigate to http://$DOCS_URL:8080 by clicking on the url in the terminal.
+Let's start the setup of Jenkins and enter the password.
 It may take a minute or two for the `Unlock Jenkins` page to load.
 Be patient.
 	![](img/jenkins_token.jpg)

 5. Click `Select plugins to install`.